Syrian Kurds Daily Speak To Russia On Security, Seek Help With Damascus Talks - SDC - UrduPoint

 Syrian Kurds Daily Speak To Russia On Security, Seek Help With Damascus Talks - SDC

-The Syrian Democratic Council, the political wing of the Syrian Democratic Forces (SDF), daily speaks with Russian officials on the security in the region and seeks Moscow's help in facilitating negotiations with Damascus, Ilham Ehmed, the president of the SDC Executive Committee, told Sputnik
+The Syrian Democratic Council (SDC), the political wing of the Syrian Democratic Forces (SDF), speaks daily with Russian officials on security in the region and seeks Moscow's help in facilitating negotiations with Damascus, Ilham Ehmed, the president of the SDC Executive Committee, told Sputnik

-WASHINGTON (UrduPoint News / Sputnik - 01st November, 2019) The Syrian Democratic Council, the political wing of the Syrian Democratic Forces (SDF), daily speaks with Russian officials on the security in the region and seeks Moscow's help in facilitating negotiations with Damascus, Ilham Ehmed, the president of the SDC Executive Committee, told Sputnik.

 "We are talking to Russian officials.
 Regarding the military operation there is daily conversation with the Russian officials," Ehmed said.